144mdgross/pixel-art-maker/README.md

 # Pixel Art Maker
- Manipulating the DOM with JavaScript and JavaScript alone
+ Manipulating the DOM with JavaScript.
+No jQuery.
+No Angular.
+No React.